15 Best Live Streaming Encoder Software + Hardware Solutions

 Like Wirecast, VidBlasterX is a professional-grade streaming encoder software.
 VidBlasterX is also one of the best encoders for YouTube.

+This company offers three packages: VidblasterX Home, VidBlasterX Studio, and VidBlasterX Broadcast.
 The main difference between each version is the number of modules each supports.
-Each successive video encoder module for streaming adds advanced features that pro broadcasters will appreciate.
+Each successive module also adds additional advanced features for professional broadcasters.

-VidBlasterX Studio has several features for the studio production of videos and allows for more versatile videos.
-The Studio version supports HD and full-screen television-quality production and community support.
+VidBlasterX Home is an essential product.
+It supports up to seven modules.
+VidBlasterX Studio has several features for studio production of videos (hence the name) and allows for more versatile videos.
+The Studio version supports HD and television-quality full-screen output and community support.

 Key Features: